 As an adult, the scapegoated individual may lack the confidence to pursue goals and dreams, and has difficulty forming lasting, trusting attachments with others.
 The scapegoated child / adult child may feel that they don’t have a right to be, to feel, or to express their true self-nature in an authentic manner with others.

-Being the target of family scapegoat abuse can have devastating effects.
-If you are currently seeing a therapist, you might wish to further explore how you might have been negatively impacted by being the target of family scapegoat abuse.
-You are also welcome to join our ‘closed’ Scapegoat Recovery group on facebook where you can speak to others recovering from family scapegoat dynamics.
+Being the target of family scapegoating abuse can have devastating effects.
+If you are currently seeing a therapist, you might wish to further explore how you might have been negatively impacted by being the target of family scapegoating abuse (my FSA self-test is available in my 50-page introductory eBook – the link is available via my profile, below).

-To learn more about FSA, it’s signs and symptoms, and recovering from this most damaging form of systemic familial abuse, read my eBook The Invisible Wounds of the Family Scapegoat (link below).
-You may also read about my own ‘lived experience’ as the Family Scapegoat here.
+To learn more about FSA, it’s signs and symptoms, and recovering from this most damaging form of systemic familial abuse, read my eBook The Invisible Wounds of the Family Scapegoat (you may find the link below in my profile).